 “How we perceive architecture depends to a significant extent on its interpretation by the photographer”

 The above quote (from Hausman et al.) further demonstrates the importance of architectural photography, and also the part played by the photographer.
 A fine art architectural image will reveal the creativity of the photographer, in addition to that of the architect, while if a documentary record is required, the photographer’s artistic inclinations will be of little value.

-Read our article “Why is architectural photography important?” to learn more.
+Read our articles “Why is architectural photography important?” and Fine art photographic prints – 1st class collectible photography to learn more.